Vyral/christal-johnson/_posts/2022-07-22-my-recent-appearance-on-house-hunters.md

 {% include excerpt.html %}

 Have you ever heard of a TV show called “House Hunters”?
 I’m just kidding—of course you have!
-Recently, I had the privilege of appearing in an episode where I helped an old sorority sister of mine buy a home in the Northern Virginia/Richmond area.
+I had the privilege of appearing in an episode where I helped an old sorority sister of mine buy a home in the Northern Virginia/Richmond area.
 It was a wild ride (just like these episodes usually are), but it was a ton of fun.&nbsp;

 **Sherese was facing a choice that a lot of people are in today’s market.** Should she pay a premium for location?
 Should she expand her search area and find a better deal?
 Or should she skip the resale market altogether and go with a new build property?
 Each option has its pros and cons, and we worked through all of them together in this episode.&nbsp;